syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Overview.md

 # Overview of Xamarin AutoComplete (SfAutoComplete)

-Essential [AutoComplete for Xamarin.Forms](https://www.syncfusion.com/xamarin-ui-controls/xamarin-autocomplete) provides a simpler way to complete the text based on the characters that the user has entered before.
+Essential® [AutoComplete for Xamarin.Forms](https://www.syncfusion.com/xamarin-ui-controls/xamarin-autocomplete) provides a simpler way to complete the text based on the characters that the user has entered before.
 It also provides option to choose a suggestion from drop down or append a suggestion to the text directly.

 ![SfAutocomplete OverView](images/Overview/overview.png)